Ján Slota: Tabloid claims

 Slota supposedly reported a total yearly income of 311 400 SKK (about €10,000 or US$14,000) in his 2006 annual tax return, however he himself supposedly confirmed that he had bought a Bentley Continental GT for 2.6 million SKK in that year.
 In his ATR he also supposedly confessed that he has a luxury villa on the Croatian riviera as well as a Porsche Cayenne Turbo S "lent to him by one of his friends for his personal use".

+Private life

+Slota briefly emigrated to Austria in 1971, however, he returned to Czechoslovakia after several days.
+Slota is a Roman Catholic.